lipanski/dogi/README.md

     ssh my-server dogi help
     ```

-    > If you intend to use `scp` over such a shortcut, remove the `RequestTTY force` line in favour of explicitly adding `-t` to every Dogi call.
+    > Bear in mind that `scp` doesn't play nicely with `RequestTTY force` so avoid using `scp` over such a shortcut or remove the setting in favour of explicitly adding `-t` to every Dogi SSH call.

 ## Usage